-Note: All entering students (taking 9 credits or more) are required to have a Health History /Immunizations/Tuberculosis Screening form.
-Students who do not submit their Health Forms to the SHC by the due date (August 1st for Fall enrollment, January 3rd for Spring enrollment) will have a hold place on their accounts and will not be able to register for second semester classes until their forms are completed.
+Note: All entering students (taking nine credits or more) are required to have a Health History /Immunizations/Tuberculosis Screening form.
+Students who do not submit their Health Forms to the SHC by the due date (August 1st for Fall enrollment, January 3rd for Spring enrollment) will have a hold placed on their account and will not be able to register for second-semester classes until their forms are completed.